 Sitting upon the sea of Japan

 An interesting part of Japan with a pleasant climate.
-The onsen here is kept to a high standard and will provide a good experience for any tourist.
+Check out some of the unique activities and things to do in charming Kanazawa.
+These best ryokans in Kanazawa are kept to a high standard and will provide a good experience for any tourist.

 Get Trip101 in your inbox